Loan Shark Singapore: Can a legal moneylender compete with them?

 These are the typical characteristics of a licensed money lender:

-- Professional – there is no aggression, intimidation or cunning in their interactions
+• Professional – there is no aggression or intimidation in their interactions

-- Transparent – they are listed on online where customers can read reviews
+• Transparent – they are listed online where customers can read reviews

 These are the typical characteristics of a loan shark/ illegal moneylender: